williamcheung94/Fitbit_Data_Retrieval/python-fitbit-webAPI/README.rst

 Installing and setting up the API can be seen in seteps 1 to 4 in this tutorial: https://www.kdnuggets.com/2020/02/using-fitbit-web-api-python.html

+The Fitbit website has discriptions of the data type can be found in the Fitbit site:https://dev.fitbit.com/build/reference/web-api/

 !
 Notes from origional developers:
 =============